Novel Microscope Developed at MBL Provides Insight into Chromosome Condensation During Cell Division

 “We investigated whether depletion attraction, a force that attracts large structures in crowded cell environments, is involved in this [condensation] process,” Iida said.

-During chromosome condensation, chromatinstrands (consisting of DNA, RNA and protein) are compacted into short chromosomes.
+During chromosome condensation, chromatin strands (consisting of DNA, RNA and protein) are compacted into short chromosomes.
 This makes the chromosomes rigid to resist the pulling force from the mitotic spindle as the cell divides.
 While several proteins involved in the condensation process have been identified and extensively investigated, the physical bases of the process remained unclear.

 To carry out the study, Shribak and team developed a microscopy system capable of imaging the molecular density of cellular environments.
 The system, orientation-independent-differential interference contrast (OI-DIC) microscopy combined with a confocal laser scanning microscope, can precisely map optical path differences and estimate molecular densities.